 Literature search

 We located papers with data relating phenological data from trophic interactions to performance of the consumer and/or the resource by conducting keyword searches in ISI Web of Science published up to June 2017.
-Keywords included phenolog* AND AND mismatch* OR synchron* AND interact* AND (fitness* OR performance*). e focused on observational studies were excluded if they did not: (1) measure phenology directly (e.g. used derived measures of phenology, such as NDVI or spring temperature); (2) measure phenology of one of the species; (3) quantitatively link consumer performance to the relative timing between consumer and resource.
+Keywords included phenolog* AND AND mismatch* OR synchron* AND interact* AND (fitness* OR performance*).
+Our initial search netted 2906 papers so we further refined our search by excluding categories that included engineering, computer science.
+This resulted in 393 papers.
+From these, we focused on observational studies and excluded studies if they did not: (1) measure phenology directly (e.g. used derived measures of phenology, such as NDVI or spring temperature); (2) measure phenology of one of the species; (3) quantitatively link consumer performance to the relative timing between consumer and resource.
 Additionally, authors had to be explicit that the two species interacted (e.g. specifying type of interaction).
 To ensure a reasonable sample size and to include studies across different major biomes, we included interactions that were resolved to the family-level and below.
+To reduce redundancy within systems, we only kept studies that were unique across pairs-location-year combinations.
 If more than one measure of phenology was included, we chose the one used by the authors to calculate mismatch and examine its impact on performance.

 Years of study- those years with consumer and resource AND phenology and performance data (e.g. HMK051)

+Our final review included 43 studies with 46 pair-wise species interactions (3 studies had 2 interactions).
 These studies have encompassed terrestrial, marine and freshwater ecosystems as well as large latitudinal gradient.

 Based on the type of data collected for the consumer and resource, we classified these studies as life history or food web-based (Box 1).